clokep/relapse/docs/usage/configuration/config_documentation.md

 ### `caches` and associated values

-A cache 'factor' is a multiplier that can be applied to each of Synapse's caches in order to increase or decrease the maximum number of entries that can be stored.
+A cache 'factor' is a multiplier that can be applied to each of Relapse's caches in order to increase or decrease the maximum number of entries that can be stored.

 `caches` can be configured through the following sub-options: